25 Best Universities In Tokyo For International Students 2026

-Out of 83 universities in Tokyo, University of Tokyo and Tokyo Institute of Technology are the top-performing schools in Tokyo.
+Out of 82 universities in Tokyo, University of Tokyo and Institute of Science Tokyo are the top-performing schools in Tokyo.
 This list covers both public and private institutions in Tokyo.

 To help you narrow down your school options, we’ve compiled the best universities in Tokyo.
 We based our rankings on academic reputations from reputable sources and the number of international students.
 By doing this, you’ll have an efficient way of comparing your target universities and choose your host university in Tokyo.